taohu07/taohu07.github.io/_pages/opportunity.md

 # Fully Funded GRA/GTA Positions in GIS/GeoHealth/Geospatial Big Data Analytics/Human Mobility/GeoAI

-Dr. **Tao Hu** invites applications for multiple fully funded GRA positions starting as early as Spring 2025.
+Dr. **Tao Hu** invites applications for multiple fully funded Graduate Research Assistant (GRA) positions starting as early as Spring 2025.
 Applicants with backgrounds in GIS, Remote Sensing, Computer Science, Informatics, Mathematics, Statistics, Epidemiology, or any related area are welcome to apply.
-Preference will be given to candidates who are highly motivated, comfortable with programming, eager to learn, hardworking, and interested in an area related to Dr. Hu's research focuses, including:
+Preference will be given to candidates who are highly motivated, proficient in GIS tools (e.g., ArcGIS Pro), familiar with quantitative methods, comfortable with programming, eager to learn, hardworking, and interested in an area related to Dr. Hu's research focuses, including:

 - Geospatial big data anlaytics
 - Human behavior and public health